williame/obiwan/README.md

 This will ensure that all callbacks have at least two parameters, the first being an int.

-# a special note on checking return types

-In general, you can specify this as a function annotation after the arguments using `->` syntax:

-    def example13() -> int:
-        ...

-The checker will ensure that this function returns an int.

-Or `None`.
-Unfortunately, at the current time, the checker cannot stop you from returning nothing from a function and does not catch this error.
-This is being given special attention and we hope this will be remedied soon.

 # writing your own custom checkers

 You can provide your own complex custom constraint checkers by subclassing the ObiwanCheck class; look at obiwan.StringCheck for inspiration.